akki2825/akkikek.github.io/_pages/about.md

 **Sense Infinity Technologies (2016)**

-- Designed and Developed a Cross-Platform Food Delivery Application written with AngularJS (Ionic Framework and Cordova).
+- Designed and developed a Cross-Platform Food Delivery Application written with AngularJS (Ionic Framework and Cordova).
 - Involved in building backend for a restaurant booking application using PHP (Laravel).

 **Maruti Suzuki (2014)**

-- Worked as a Car Service floor trainee.
+- Worked as a Car Service Floor trainee.

 ### Volunteering